Malaysia's Najib unmoved after U.S. lawsuits linked to 1MDB scandal

 "Najib supporters placed in key positions across government (including in the Attorney General's office and the anti-corruption commission) will continue to shield the prime minister from any probe by blocking access to information or evidence that could implicate him," the note said.

 Najib has consistently denied any wrongdoing.
-Local investigations have also cleared him, although transactions related to 1MDB are under investigation in at least six countries for money-laundering, fraud and other offences.
+Local investigations have also cleared him, although transactions related to 1MDB are under investigation in at least six countries for money-laundering, fraud and other offenses.

 Najib has sacked critics of the scandal within his ruling United Malays National Organization (UMNO), including members of his cabinet.